AnimalEyeQ/mtYOLO/README.md

   > pip install -r requirements.txt

-* The mtYOLOv8 model configuration file and instructions to create other configuration files (e.g., pose, segment, without ECA) can be found in `config/model/yolov8_multitask_cattleeyeview_ECA.yaml`.
+* The mtYOLOv8 model configuration file and instructions to create other configuration files (e.g., pose, segment, without ECA) can be found in `./config/model/yolov8_multitask_cattleeyeview_ECA.yaml`.

 * The code and instructions to train, validate or predict can be found in `mtYOLO.ipynb`.

-* The trained mtYOLOv8 with ECA models for MS-COCO Person Multi-Task and CattleEyeView can be found in `model_checkpoint`.
+* The trained mtYOLOv8 with ECA models for MS-COCO Person Multi-Task and CattleEyeView can be found in `./model_checkpoint`.

 ## Acknowledgments
 We would like to express our gratitude to